 SOC 2 compliance is a crucial framework for technology and cloud computing companies today.
 As with many other compliance mandates, it is not a simple connect-the-dots proposition, but rather a complex set of requirements that must be reviewed and carefully addressed.
 But it doesn’t have to be overwhelming.
 Below, we’ll break down nine of the most common basic questions that we hear about SOC 2.
 Think of it as a 101 on SOC 2.

 1. What is SOC 2 compliance?

 SOC 2 compliance is a component of the American Institute of CPAs (AICPA)’s Service Organization Control reporting platform.
-Its goal is to make sure that systems are set up so that they assure security, availability, processing integrity, confidentiality, and privacy of customer data.
-SOC 2 is both a technical audit and a requirement that comprehensive information security policies and procedures are written and followed.
+Its goal is to make sure that systems are set up so they assure security, availability, processing integrity, confidentiality, and privacy of customer data.
+SOC 2 is both a technical audit and a requirement that comprehensive information security policies and procedures be written and followed.